- Parent Resources/

 * Google Chrome is not supported, and some issues have been reported.

 * We recommend using one of the above browsers for Blackboard.

 - What kind of computer do I need to take online courses?

 You can take our online classes using either a PC or a Mac.

 - Are the courses self-paced?

 The Middle School program (Grades 6 – 8) offers a great degree of flexibility.
 A suggested lesson plan is provided to the parent or “Learning Coach” each week, which updates automatically as students progress through the curriculum.
 The parent/Learning Coach can vary the lesson plan, to accommodate the student’s pace or abilities: for instance, some kids do better when they can concentrate their math studies for longer hours per day but fewer days per week.
 The ISBerne Online On-site Coordinator and the online teacher work in conjunction with the parent/Learning Coach to review progress and modify the pace when necessary.

 There is no fixed time for students to log into the online school.
-They are free to do so anytime in the day.
+They are free to do so anytime during the day.
 We recommend students to take at least an hour per day, per subject for the ordinary online courses.
-Advanced Placement and IB courses have different requirements.
+Advanced Placement courses have different requirements.

 - Do students receive report cards?